ruzpuz/LongPress/README.md

 While active this library will try to prevent context menu (important feature of mobile browsers) from opening.
 That means that text inside the tag might not be easily selectable on mobile browsers.
-It is a bad idea to use this librarty on huge content.
+It is a bad idea to use this library on huge content.